PiepsC/piepscave/content/reviews/Nocturnal/Nocturnal.md

 ## Conclusion

-Nocturnal proves once again that looks can be deceiving, standing out as a pretty yet bland action platforming built upon a deeply flawed notion.
+Nocturnal proves once again that looks can be deceiving, standing out as a pretty yet predictable action platformer built upon a deeply flawed notion.
 Prominent issues with visual communication and feedback lie at the roots of its inconsistent experience, while being predominantly bland and unsurprising outside of them.
-The game's short running time is carried entirely by its pretty environs, shader effects and decent sound design.
+The game's short running time is carried by its pretty environs, shader effects and decent sound design.

 **Verdict: 4/10 - "mediocre"**